 Irwin Rubin's Construction #4, 1960, exhibited in New Forms — New Media II at the Martha Jackson Gallery

 Rubin’s work from the early 1960s was associated with the Neo-Dada movement and was included in the New Forms — New Media exhibitions at the Martha Jackson Gallery, New York, NY.
 His collages and constructions were also featured in group shows at the Stable Gallery, Byron Gallery, and Bertha Schaefer Gallery, all in New York City.
 National and international exhibition venues include: Gallerie Iris Clert, Paris, France; the Pace Gallery, Boston, MA; the Walker Art Center, Minneapolis, MN; the Baltimore Museum of Art, Baltimore, MD; the Museum of Art, Rhode Island School of Design, Providence, RI; and the Aldrich Contemporary Art Museum, Ridgefield, CT.
 Rubin’s Construction #21 was featured in Wit and Whimsy in Twentieth Century Art, a traveling exhibition organized by the American Federation of Arts, mounted at nine museums and university galleries throughout the United States.
-Rubin’s work is held in the permanent collections of the Yale University Art Gallery, the RISD Museum, the Cooper Hewitt Smithsonian Design Museum, and the Sheldon Museum in Lincoln, NE.
+Rubin’s work is held in the permanent collections of the Yale University Art Gallery, the RISD Museum, the Cooper Hewitt Smithsonian Design Museum, the Green-Wood Historic Fund, and the Sheldon Museum in Lincoln, NE.

 Irwin Rubin's Construction #21, 1961